eonist/Element-iOS/README.md

 ## Goals for Element-iOS:
-- swift 3.0 ready from day 1 (In-progress)
+- Swift 3.0 ready from day 1 (In-progress)
 - Use .framework from the start (this will likely speed up build times) (research required) (Confirmed: splitting up in different frameworks helps with compile time artsy.com, see comments) [here](http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/)
 - Styles that query a cache.
 To speed up style retrieval (Done)
 - Rock-solid padding, margin, floating etc. W/ documentation (no lose ends)